caffeinehit/yell/README.rst

 Pluggable notifications for your Python apps.

 `yell` is not a notification storage or delivery backend but a set of APIs that make it easy to add your own delivery mechanisms.

+The full documentation is available `here <http://yell.readthedocs.org/en/latest/index.html>`.

 Using yelling decorators